typetools/guava/README-typetools.md

 the GitHub version may have renamed or added annotations or error messages.

-When a pull request depends on forthcoming Checker Framework features, make pull requests against a branch named `cf-master` whose Travis job uses the Checker Framework from GitHub, rather than a Checker Framework release.
+When a pull request depends on forthcoming Checker Framework features, make pull requests against a branch named `cf-master`.
+Its Travis job uses the Checker Framework from GitHub, rather than a Checker Framework release.

 To create the `cf-master` branch if it does not exist: